hmrc/alcohol-duty-returns/api-docs/getCache.md

 **Response Body**

 The response body returns the user answers cache entry if set up which relates to details for a return for a specific appaId and period.

 The data section contains the actual user answers and other stored data.
-The content will depend on the specific questions answered and will not be documented in detail here
+The content will depend on the specific questions answered and will not be documented in detail here.

 | Field Name                    | Description                                        | Data Type      | Mandatory/Optional | Notes                                             |
 |-------------------------------|----------------------------------------------------|----------------|--------------------|---------------------------------------------------|